Multiorbital singlet pairing and $d+d$ superconductivity: Supplementary Note 1: Pairing with spin structure - Lessons from superfluid

 The only essential local DOF in \enhe are the spin-1/2 moments of the pairing atoms.
 In the physically-relevant triplet sector the order parameter can be written as~\cite{Sigrist}

 \enni

-\enni where the $\sigma$ Pauli matrices act on the spin-1/2 tensor-product states.
-Odd-parity, spin-exchange symmetric pairing is restricted to the three complex components of $\bm{d}$, which transforms as a vector under spin rotations~\cite{Vollhardt}.
+\enni where the $\mathbf{\upsigma}$ Pauli matrices act on the spin-1/2 tensor-product states.
+Odd-parity, spin-exchange symmetric pairing is restricted to the three complex components of $\mathbf{d}$, which transforms as a vector under spin rotations~\cite{Vollhardt}.
 The physical significance of this vector is important.
-For unitary states, where $i \bm{d} \times \bm{d}^{*}=0$, it can be shown~\cite{Leggett, Vollhardt} that the vector $\bm{d}$ is real within a $\enht$-dependent overall phase.
-In these cases, $\bm{d}$ points along the direction of total $\braket{\bm{S}}=0$.
+For unitary states, where $\text{i} \mathbf{d} \times \mathbf{d}^{*}=0$, it can be shown~\cite{Leggett, Vollhardt} that the vector $\mathbf{d}$ is real within a $\mathbf{\hat{k}}$-dependent overall phase.
+In these cases, for any given point on the Fermi surface, the spin state of the pair is an eigenstate of the total spin projected along a direction with zero eigenvalue; the unit vector along this direction specifies $\mathbf{d}$.

 Due to the separate $SO(3)$ symmetry of both relative AM and spin sectors, the order parameter has a large degeneracy.
 The superfluid phases of \enhe can be understood in great part via the breaking of the symmetry of $G$ in order to relieve the inherent degeneracy.
 The local spin DOF play a crucial role in the nature of the resulting phases, as we now proceed to review.